-No Consent Agenda items are assigned for review by this Committee.
+There were no items assigned for review by this Committee.

 2. U. T. System: Authorization to settle property insurance claim for U. T. Permian Basin, and delegation of authority to Chief Compliance and Risk Officer

 The Chancellor concurs in the recommendation of the Chief Compliance and Risk Officer and the Interim Executive Vice Chancellor for Business Affairs that the U. T. System Board of Regents: